MakotoUwu/challenge-data-analysis/README.md

 The project involves extensive data cleaning, data analysis using tools such as pandas, matplotlib and seaborn, and presenting the interpreted results using simple words and relevant visuals.

-This project is part of the AI Bootcamp at BeCode.org.

 In my opinion the most important variables are:
 - Area: This is the total living area of the property in square meters.
 It seems obvious that this would have a strong influence on the price, as larger properties tend to be more expensive than smaller ones.
 This variable also has a high correlation with price in the dataset.
 - Rooms: This is the number of rooms in the property.
 This could also affect the price, as more rooms could mean more space, comfort and functionality.
 This variable also has a moderate correlation with price in the dataset.